bcherny/Talks/data-structures-1/slides.md

 (TODO: youtube video)
 ---
 class: center, middle
-### Every time you handle/process/store data, you make decisions about how to represent it.
+## Every time you handle/process/store data, you make decisions about how to represent it.
 ---
 class: center, middle
-## For example, that chat conversation you had with your friend.
+## For example, that chat conversation you had with your friend...
 ---
 #### For example, that chat you had with your friend.